 Build Your Network

-The Student-Alumni Mentorship Program assists Hillsdale undergraduates in building their professional and networking skills by connecting them with Hillsdale alumni in the Washington, D.C., metropolitan area.
+Being part of WHIP offers undergraduates the opportunity to build their professional and networking skills by connecting with Hillsdale alumni in the Washington, D.C., metropolitan area.